-If adjacent column cell to the right, contains any text or numeric data, then the text string will be cut off at the cell border.
+If the adjacent column cell to the right, contains any text or numeric data, then the text string will be cut off at the cell border.

 This large amount of text needs to be stored in spreadsheets and should fit in a cell.

-As we can rectify above two situations, either by just making the column wider at the border of the cell, where you can adjust manually or by doing just double click at the column border to automatically expand the column to fit the long text.
+As we can rectify the above two situations, either by just making the column wider at the border of the cell, where you can adjust manually or by doing just double click at the column border to automatically expand the column to fit the long text.

 Both these options don’t work out when you have a huge number of columns & it’s text data to display.